vwellmo57/Engineering_4_Notebook/README.md

 ### Lessons(s) Learned
 - The Pi can throw errors if wiring is wrong so checking wiring is something I have to do now even with code errors.
 - These displays seems to be tricky regardless of language or other hardware.

+## Hello Flask
+### Description
+In this assignment, we turned the pi into a web-server.
+### How
+This assignment was suprisingly smooth, I followed the tutorial and everything worked.
+MY largest takeaway is that I have to be on the same network as my pi for it to work, that means I had to connect to my phone hotspot to get acess to the webpage.
+### Lessons(s) Learned
+- Follow the tutorial as long as it works.
+- You have to be on the same network to connect to the pi.